-In deciding whether to approve the merger, you should carefully consider all of the information we have included in this document and its annexes and all of the information we have included in the documents we have incorporated by reference.
-See "Where You Can Find More Information" beginning on page 123 of this joint proxy statement/prospectus.
-In addition, you should pay particular attention to the following risks related to the merger and the business of the combined company:
+In deciding whether to approve the amended merger, you should carefully consider all of the information we have included in this document and its annexes and all of the information we have included in the documents we have incorporated by reference.
+See "Where You Can Find More Information" beginning on page 119 of this proxy statement/prospectus.
+In addition, you should pay particular attention to the following risks related to the amended merger and the business of the combined company:

-Risks of the Merger
+Risks of the Amended Merger

-The merger is subject to certain conditions to closing that, if not satisfied or waived, will result in the merger not being completed.
+The amended merger is subject to certain conditions to closing that, if not satisfied or waived, will result in the amended merger not being completed.

-The merger is subject to customary conditions to closing, as set forth in the merger agreement.
-The conditions to the merger include, among others, the receipt of required approvals from Yellow Roadway's stockholders and USF's stockholders.
-If any of the conditions to the merger is not satisfied or, if waiver is permissible, not waived, the merger will not be completed.
-In addition, under circumstances specified in the merger agreement, Yellow Roadway or USF may terminate the merger agreement.
-As a result, we cannot assure you that we will complete the merger or that we will complete it without effecting some divestitures or other changes to our respective business, assets or operations.
-If we do not complete the merger, the price of Yellow Roadway common stock or USF common stock may decline to the extent that the current market price of both Yellow Roadway common stock and USF common stock reflect a market assumption that the merger will be completed.
-Furthermore, our respective businesses may be harmed to the extent that customers, suppliers and others believe that Yellow Roadway and USF cannot effectively compete in the marketplace without the merger, or otherwise remain uncertain about either of us.
-Yellow Roadway and USF will also be obligated to pay certain investment banking, financing, legal and accounting fees in connection with the merger, whether or not the merger is completed.
-Moreover, under specified circumstances, Yellow Roadway and USF may be required to pay a termination fee of \$26 million to the other in connection with the termination of the merger agreement.
-See "The Merger Agreement" beginning on page 76 of this joint proxy statement/prospectus for a further description of the terms of the merger agreement, conditions to the merger and termination fees and expenses.
+The amended merger is subject to certain conditions to closing, as set forth in the amended merger agreement.
+The conditions to the amended merger include, among others, the receipt of required approvals from USF's stockholders.
+If any of the conditions to the amended merger is not satisfied or, if waiver is permissible, not waived, the amended merger will not be completed.
+In addition, under circumstances specified in the amended merger agreement, Yellow Roadway or USF may terminate the amended merger agreement.
+As a result, we cannot assure you that we will complete the amended merger or that we will complete it without effecting some divestitures or other changes to our respective business, assets or operations.
+If we do not complete the amended merger, the price of Yellow Roadway common stock or USF common stock may decline to the extent that the current market price of both Yellow Roadway common stock and USF common stock reflect a market assumption that the amended merger will be completed.
+Furthermore, our respective businesses may be harmed to the extent that customers, suppliers and others believe that Yellow Roadway and USF cannot effectively compete in the marketplace without the amended merger, or otherwise remain uncertain about either of us.
+Yellow Roadway and USF will also be obligated to pay certain investment banking, financing, legal and accounting fees in connection with the amended merger, whether or not the amended merger is completed.
+Moreover, under specified circumstances, USF may be required to pay a termination fee of \$26 million to Yellow Roadway in connection with the termination of the amended merger agreement.
+See "The Amended Merger Agreement" beginning on page 75 of this proxy statement/prospectus for a further description of the terms of the amended merger agreement, conditions to the amended merger and termination fees and expenses.

-We may face difficulties in achieving the expected benefits of the merger.
+We may face difficulties in achieving the expected benefits of the amended merger.

 Yellow Roadway and USF currently operate as separate companies.
-Management has no experience running the combined business, and we may not be able to realize all of the operating efficiencies, synergies, cost savings or other benefits expected from the merger.
+Management has no experience running the combined business, and we may not be able to realize all of the operating efficiencies, synergies, cost savings or other benefits expected from the amended merger.
 In addition, the costs we incur in implementing synergies, including our ability to terminate, amend or renegotiate prior contractual commitments of Yellow Roadway and USF, may be greater than expected.
-We also may suffer a loss of employees, customers or suppliers, a loss of revenues, or an increase in operating or other costs or other difficulties relating to the merger.
+We also may suffer a loss of employees, customers or suppliers, a loss of revenues, or an increase in operating or other costs or other difficulties relating to the amended merger.

-Certain directors and executive officers of USF have interests and arrangements that are different from USF's stockholders and that may influence or have influenced their decision to support or approve the merger.
+Certain directors and executive officers of USF have interests and arrangements that are different from USF's stockholders and that may influence or have influenced their decision to support or approve the amended merger.